kikugo/VideoSense/README.md

 - Reuse previously indexed videos via content-based identity.
 - See best match per video for broad library queries.
 - Filter weak matches with a configurable minimum similarity threshold.

+## A bug worth writing down

+Ranking fuses the visual and transcript channels with Reciprocal Rank Fusion.
+RRF scores are rank-based, so at `rrf_k=60` they sit around 0.016–0.033 no matter how good the match is — they order results, they do not measure them.

+The UI was filtering on that fused score against the "Minimum score" slider, which defaults to **0.30**.
+Nothing can clear 0.30 on a scale that tops out near 0.03, so **every search returned "No strong matches found"** while retrieval underneath was working fine: raw cosine similarities for the same queries ran 0.33–0.73.
+The displayed match strength had the same problem and read "2%" for every hit.

+The fix keeps RRF for ordering but carries the best raw cosine through fusion as a separate `similarity` field, and filters and displays on that.
+Two regression tests pin it, and both fail if the plumbing is removed.
 - Use scene-aware frame selection to reduce visual embedding waste.

 ## Storage and the keepalive